-- Helping conservation leaders fostering conservation awareness and efficacy.
+- Collaborating with & helping conservation leaders fostering conservation awareness and efficacy.

 Do we really need better Nature & Wildlife ethics?

-As an example, we focus on recent eco-volunteering and tourism ethical issues.
+Yes, we do.
+As an example, take the recent eco-volunteering and tourism ethical issues…

-As wildlife viewing and conservation volunteering opportunities are exploding with better economics, with it the level of environmental harm that we inflict knowingly and not is also increasing drastically.
+As wildlife viewing and conservation volunteering opportunities are exploding with better economics, with this, the level of environmental harm that we inflict knowingly and not is also increasing drastically.

 Few of many recent extreme examples include: